bluescan/tacent/Modules/Image/Contrib/LibPNG/Readme_BuildLibPNG.txt

 Turn off /GL (whole prog opt in compiler settings) Turn off /LTCG (link time code gen, in librarian)
 Add ;5045 in advanced compiler warnings to disable.
+ZLIB: Get from sorceforge and put in folder 'zlib' sibling to the main libpng folder.

 Look for the .lib files in vstudio/x64/Release Library